Can LLMs Make (Personalized) Access Control Decisions?: Results and Findings

-It is important to note that agreement does not capture the full picture, as some disagreements are more severe than others.
-For example, better agreement leading to a higher allow rate for \critical tasks, might be undesirable from a security perspective.
-The confusion matrices in Figure~\ref{fig:confusion_matrices_generic_personalized} show that in general, personalized LLMs make more \texttt{deny} decisions and reduce the number of false positives (``security violations'').
-However, this also slightly increases the number of false negatives (``usability violations'').
-We take a closer look at the number of security violations per task type in Table~\ref{tab:personalized_llm_overview}, considering both the initial user decisions and the \expert.
-Looking at user security-violating decisions, we see that personalization reduces the number of such decisions for both personalized LLMs---from 16\% to 10\% for GPT-4o, amd from 10\% to 6\% for Mistral.
-However, it does increase Mistral's violations for \critical tasks from 15\% to 24\%, indicating that, for some users, personalized LLMs decided to \texttt{allow} tasks, whereas generic LLMs chose \texttt{deny}.
-This indicates that while personalization can improve agreement with individual user preferences, it can also lead to less secure decisions in certain cases.
-Overall, though, personalized models make safer decisions for users than generic LLMs.
+It is important to note that agreement alone does not capture the full picture: for example, higher agreement driven by \texttt{allow} decisions on \critical tasks would be undesirable from a security perspective.
+To better understand the general impact of personalization on LLM decisions, we look at the confusion matrices of generic and personalized LLM decisions compared to individual user decisions in Figure~\ref{fig:confusion_matrices_generic_personalized}.
+In general, personalized LLMs make more \texttt{deny} decisions than generic ones and reduce the number of false positives (``security violations'', user chose \texttt{deny} while the LLM chose \texttt{allow}).
+However, this also slightly increases the number of false negatives (``functionality violations'', the opposite).
+We take a closer look at the share of different disagreements per task type in Table~\ref{tab:personalized_llm_overview}.
+For security-violating decisions, we see that personalization reduces the number of such decisions for both personalized LLMs---from \dyn{\gptAoVsUsersOverallViolations\%} to \dyn{\gptAoPersonalizedVsUsersOverallViolations\%} for GPT-4o, and from \dyn{\mistralVsUsersOverallViolations\%} to \dyn{\mistralPersonalizedVsUsersOverallViolations\%} for Mistral.
+While this reduction is consistent over all task types for GPT-4o, personalization increases Mistral's violations for \critical tasks from \dyn{\mistralVsUsersViolationsScenarioExpertDeny\%} to \dyn{\mistralPersonalizedVsUsersViolationsScenarioExpertDeny\%}.
+Overall, personalized models make safer decisions for users than generic LLMs; however, the increase in security-violating decisions for Mistral on \critical tasks indicates that personalization can lead to less secure decisions in certain cases.
+Functionality violations increase slightly across both models, with the most significant increase for \discretion tasks.